SanRaph/drohealthapiassessment/README.md

 ```

 * [x] Login
-The registered user can login by making another POST request to the address below and with a payload (email & password) in json format.
-A sample also has been provided below
+The registered user can login by making another POST request to the address below and with a payload (email & password) in json format to receive a Token.
 Endpoint

 ```Python